regundoo/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Dataset Exploration

-The measurements of the steering angles are very inconsistant, since the keyboard is used as an input.
-The model acts very incinsistant to such kind of data.
+The measurements of the steering angles are very inconsistent, since the keyboard is used as an input.
+The model acts very inconsistent to such kind of data.
 As also seen in the image below, we have a huge amount of measurements with a "0" degree angle.
-Therefore, the model is overtrained to drive straigth.
+Therefore, the model is overtrained to drive straight.

 ![alt text][image4]

 #### 3. Dataset Split

 From the collected data set, a validation set is split up to validate the trained model.
-The "train_test_split" function is used for that purpous.
+The "train_test_split" function is used for that purpose.
 The set is split into parts of 80% training data and 20% validation data.

 ```
 d_train, d_valid = train_test_split(driving_log, test_size=0.2, random_state=42)
 ```
 This gives us 10510 data points for training and 2628 data points for validation.
-The number of points in the two sets will be increased later on with image processing.
+The number of points in the two sets will be increased later with image processing.

-#### 4. Camera And Steering Wheel Angle Calibration
+#### 4. Camera and Steering Wheel Angle Calibration

 As known from the image capturing, the cameras on the side of the car collect a different point of few from the scene.
-Therefore, the steering angle for those measurements have to be addapted.
+Therefore, the steering angle for those measurements must be adapted.

 ![alt text][image5]

-Center Image
+Centre Image
 ![alt text][image6]

 Left Image